bluecat-japac/example-init-scripts/README.md

 Current BAM/BDDS version: 9.1

-v4.9 (2019/11/7) Use config.ini to enable DNS traffic statistics agent v4.8 (2019/10/1) Use config.ini to enable DHCP for local interface IPv4
+v4.10 (2019/11/25) Use vm_name from config.ini as hostname
-v4.7 (2019/9/3) support for config Local interface by config drive.
+    Support built-in configuration file and inject files in user_data v4.9 (2019/11/7) Use config.ini to enable DNS traffic statistics agent v4.8 (2019/10/1) Use config.ini to enable DHCP for local interface IPv4 v4.7 (2019/9/3) support for config Local interface by config drive.